robertcjoshy/robertcjoshy/README.md

 ## 🌱 Currently Exploring

 - 🚀 Learning Backend developemnt.
-  - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
+  - Exploring the ins and outs of Golang and Gin for Web Development.
   - Navigating through the world of React Router for seamless page transitions.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
   - Building server-side applications with Gin, a powerful Golang web framework.